This chapter describes how to troubleshoot the Cisco 7600 series router hardware installation and contains these sections:

 Note The INPUT OK LED is green and the OUTPUT FAIL LED glows if there is bad power supply or internal problem in the chassis or the cards.
 Troubleshoot the power suppply on an empty chassis that has no card inserted.

-If this unit has more than one power cord, repeat Step 1 for each power supply.
+If this unit has more than one power cord, repeat Verify that the INPUT OK LED on the power supply is green. for each power supply.

 If the INPUT OK LED still fails to light when the power supply is connected to a different power source with a new power cord, the power supply is probably faulty.